-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

 SAT or ACT Х

 ACT Only

 SAT Only

+1 Т T T

 SAT and SAT Subject Tests or Х

+ACT SAT Subject Tests

-SAT Subject Tests X
+SAT Subject Tests Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for

-ACT with writing required X ACT with writing recommended ACT with or without writing accepted
+C8B If your institution will make use of the Fall 2022 please indicate which ON admissions process): ACT with writing required ACT with writing recommended ACT with or without writing accept E of the following a

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of th Fall 2022 please indicate which ON admissions process): •

-SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended
+X SAT with Essay component requir SAT with Essay component recon SAT with or without Essay compo nmended

-C8C Please indicate how your institution n will use the SAT o r ACT essay comp ponent; check all that apply.
+C8C Please indicate how your institution will use the SAT or r ACT essay comp onent; check all tha at apply.

-For admission SAT essay ACT essay ]
+SAT essay ACT essay

+For admission ]

-For placement 1
+For placement

-For advising 1
+For advising

 In place of an application essay

 As a validity check on the application process

-No college policy as of now Х X 1
+No college policy as of now X X

 Not using essay component X X

-C8D In addition, does your institution us e applicants' test so ores for academic advising?
+C8D In addition, does your institution use applicants' test sc ores for academic advising?

-X Yes No
+No

-C8E Latest date by which SAT or ACT s scores must be rece ived for fall-term a admission

-Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT so Latest date by which SAT Subject T

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some
+C8F C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): on uses for placeme r nt (e.g., state tests):

-SAT

-ACT

-SAT Subject Tests AP

-CLEP

 Institutional Exam

-State Exam (specify):